 Most kids already have a book shelf for their reading books but it’s important to also have a space dedicated to school books and folders (preferably other than their school bag and loose under their bed).
 We found a school locker handy for our teen to store all his school stationery and textbooks but now he needs to reach for them more often having them on an open shelf serves as a visual reminder of the revision books and past papers he needs to make use of and complete.

 In a teens room the desk area often has to be reclaimed before real revision work can begin.
 I found a great desk from LionHome that incorporates storage and looks stylish too (see collage above).
-Remove the games consoles, games cases and DVDS and set up a work-space with their work computer/laptop or tablet, a paper tray, pencil pot and clear work surface.
-Stock up on all the stationery needed such as post it notes, index cards and highlighters.
+Remove the games consoles, games cases and DVDS (you can also digitise them to save space too) and set up a work-space with their work computer/laptop or tablet, a paper tray, pencil pot and clear work surface. up on all the stationery needed such as post it notes, index cards and highlighters.
 Above the desk tack a visual revision timetable and a calendar with the exam dates.
 A desk clock, desk light and waste paper basket are also essentials.

 When a bedroom is used for homework and revision then it’s important that there is also a space to relax.
 In small bedrooms the bed doubles up as the sitting (and lounging around) space but if you can spare the room then a chair or small sofa can mark a chilling out zone.
 Add speakers and a magazine/comic rack to encourage your teen to relax screen free in this area.